George O'Leary: Academic improvement

 O'Leary reshaped the UCF football program in regard to improved academic results in the classroom and overall team discipline on and off the football field.
 After O'Leary's arrival, UCF posted its top two fall semester team grade point averages.
 The Knights set a new school Division I-A history record with a 2.78 team GPA in 2004, only to break that mark with a 2.808 team GPA in the fall of 2005.
 In 2005, UCF placed 39 student-athletes on the Conference USA Commissioner's Honor Roll, the most of any football squad in the conference.
 82 percent of O'Leary's first recruiting class received academic honor roll accolades.
 40 percent of the team earned a 3.0 GPA or higher during the fall 2004 semester.

 The Knights' academic success continued during the Fall 2007 semester, when the Knights had an in-season team GPA of 2.753.
 This brought the cumulative GPA of the Knights' roster to 2.838.
 Furthermore, 44 members of the roster posted a GPA of 3.0 or higher.
 For the fall 2008 semester the Knights combined cumulative grade point average was 2.969, and was as high as 3.035 following the 2007 summer semester.
 The overall team cumulative GPA for the fall 2009 semester was 2.99.
 According to UCF's associate director of Academic Services for Student-Athletes, UCF football players are required to attend 10 hours of study hall a week, with at least two hours completed each and every night.

+Coaching tree

+Head coaches under whom O'Leary served: